FABRICS, CIRCULARITY + INNOVATION

 Recover is a great company who makes the lowest-impact cotton fibre in the global market.
 According to the Higg MSI Index, their recycled cotton fibre is the most sustainable cotton solution available today.
 As of last year, the company secured funding to allow for scale of its operations and to grow its output over the next five years.
 This is fantastic news for the company which was founded 70 years ago and will help to increase its output to 200,000 metric tonnes of recycled fibre per year.

 When you’re next shopping for clothes, take note of what the garment is made out of.
-Ensuring you’re considering the contents of your garments and where it has come from will help you to make informed decisions when it comes to purchasing fashion.
+Ensuring you’re considering the contents of your garments and where it has come from will help you to make informed decisions when it comes to making more ethical clothing purchasing decisions.

 Pineapple Leather